graphql/graphql-scalars/scalars/contributed/chillicream/url.md

 # Input spec

-A `Url` scalar accepts string values representing valid URLs conforming to RFC 3986, both as GraphQL literals and as JSON input values.
+A `URL` scalar accepts string values representing valid URLs conforming to RFC 3986, both as GraphQL literals and as JSON input values.

 Implementations should validate: